Nerahikada/Mercari/README.md

 # Mercari
-Mercari API Wrapper for PHP
+An API Wrapper for Mercari Japan Written in PHP